Traumatisation of the feminine created patriarchy, not the other way round

-This had a double-whammy impact on the human psyche that has been seen in recent instances of environmental stress, such as droughts in East Africa in the 1970s:
+This had a double-whammy impact on the human psyche that has been seen in recent instances of environmental stress and eco-anxiety, such as droughts in East Africa in the 1970s:

 - An all-consuming obsession with food whereby strength, capacity for violence and intelligence conferred an evolutionary advantage

 - A breakdown in emotional cohesion that diminished, denigrated and traumatised everything feminine, emotional or sexual

 This traumatisation included the feminine aspects of men.

 Patriarchy emerged as a socio-political structure to reflect, contain, and normalise the violent masculine and the traumatised feminine.

 Patriarchy then emerged as a socio-political structure to reflect, contain, and normalise the violent masculine and the traumatised feminine.
 Over time, laws and customs emerged which effectively reduced women to chattels.

 This post’s gleaming detail comes from another 19th century artwork, Jean-Léon Gérôme’s 1866 painting The Slave Market, where a potential male buyer inspects a naked slave woman’s teeth.

 If Gérôme’s painting seems voyeuristic to modern sensibilities, remember that in his day paintings of Classical or Oriental themes were the only socially approved forms of nudity.
 That which is traumatised within us always exerts a subtle pull.